nonnimaeju5/Group2-Project/README.md

-# Demo Version of WeTravel
+# Demo Version of YouTravel

-Just testing and checking layout of our homepage and about page.
-We are still mising "Why Us" section.
-Just testing.
+Implementing final dising.
+Testing the website.